jhfnetboy/MyAINote/README.md

 ## Usage
 - Open the app and input a URL, then click the button to scrape the content and save it to a md file.
+- Post andy picture or pdf, docs to the app, then click the button to scrape the content and save it to a md file.

 ## Plan
 1. RAG support for quick search with keywords.